Structure and generation of crossing-critical graphs: Introduction

-The reasons for sparse graphs to have many crossings in any drawing are structural -- there is a lot of ``nonplanarity'' in them.
-These reasons can be understood via corresponding minimal obstructions, the so called {\em$c$-crossing-critical} graphs (cf.~Section~\ref{sec:drawing-crossing} and Definition~\ref{def:crosscritical}), which are the subgraph-minimal graphs that require at least~$c$ crossings.
-There are only two $1$-crossing-critical graphs without degree-$2$ vertices, the Kuratowski graphs $K_5$ and $K_{3,3}$, but it has been known already since \v{S}ir\'{a}\v{n}'s~\cite{cit:siran} and Kochol's~\cite{cit:kochol} constructions that the structure of $c\,$-crossing-critical graphs is quite rich and non-trivial for any $c\geq2$.
-Already the first nontrivial case of $c=2$ shows a dramatic increase in complexity of the problem.
-Yet, Bokal, Oporowski, Richter, and Salazar recently succeeded in obtaining a full description \cite{cit:2critchar} of all the $2$-crossing-critical graphs up to finitely many ``small'' exceptions.
+By Kuratowski's theorem, the $1$-crossing-critical graphs are exactly the subdivisions of $K_5$ and $K_{3,3}$.
+Thus, one could at first glance hope that we might be able to show that (up to subdivisions), there are only finitely many $c\,$-crossing-critical graphs for every fixed $c$.
+However, it has been known from \v{S}ir\'{a}\v{n}'s~\cite{vsiravn1984infinite} and Kochol's~\cite{kochol1987construction} constructions that the structure of $c\,$-crossing-critical graphs is quite rich for any $c\geq 2$, and already the first non-trivial case of $c=2$ shows a dramatic increase in the complexity of the problem.
+Bokal, Oporowski, Richter and Salazar recently succeeded in obtaining a full description \cite{bokal2016characterizing} of all $2$-crossing-critical graphs up to finitely many small exceptions: They show that every sufficiently large $2$-crossing-critical graph of minimum degree at least three is obtained by arranging any number of ``tiles'' from an explicit list of $42$ possibilities in a M\"obius band fashion.

-To our current knowledge, there is no hope of extending the explicit description from \cite{cit:2critchar} to any value $c>2$.
-We, instead, give for any fixed positive integer $c$ an asymptotic structural description of all sufficiently large $c\,$-crossing-critical graphs.
+Our main result essentially shows that a characterization similar to~\cite{bokal2016characterizing}, i.e., every $c\,$-crossing-critical graph consists of arbitrarily long band-like parts formed by concatenation of tiles connected through a central subgraph of bounded size, holds for every fixed $c$.
+However, unlike $c=2$, we do not provide an exact description of the possible tiles.
+As we discuss later, there are complexity-theoretic reasons indicating that a simple general description does not exist.
+In fact, given the increase in complexity already in the $c=2$ case, at the moment there does not seem to be any hope of extending the explicit description even to the $c=3$ case.